TomiSar/ReactNative/signal-clone/README.md

 * By clicking the desired chat room user can join chat and send messages.
 * User can logout from by clicking the button on upper right corner of Main page.

-## ReactNative LinkedIn clone application
+## ReactNative Signal clone application
 * This is a clone of Signal chat application
 * Need to login first by google to send messages
 * Simple design of Signal